-Healthcare staff can easily lose track of the last time they sanitised their hands when immersed in patient care.
+Healthcare staff are busy.
+With a constant possibility of an emergency occurring any moment, they can easily lose track of the last time they washed or sanitised their hands.

-Besides, humans tend to neglect the thoroughness of a task when it becomes habitual.
-So, a visual reminder here and there about proper hand washing procedures is also critical.
+Humans also tend to neglect the thoroughness of a task when it becomes habitual.
+So, a visual reminder carefully placed, about proper hand washing procedures is also critical.

 Want to initiate some action?

 Place the signage in areas where healthcare workers are required to wash their hands.
 Use the following visuals to prompt and remind your healthcare workers to practice good hand hygiene:

 - Educational posters.
 Display those in point-of-care and hand wash station areas.

 - Informational brochures.
 Hand them out to your staff and distribute them at nurses stations.